Call 704-878-5300 to schedule your COVID-19 Vaccine Appointment:

-- You can receive the Pfizer vaccine if you are 16 years of age and older.
+- You can receive the Pfizer vaccine if you are 12 years of age and older, parental consent is needed if your are under the age of 18.
+If under 18, a parent/guardian has to be present to sign a consent form prior to vaccination.
 You must be 18 years of age or older to receive the Moderna Vaccine.
-If you are not 18 years of age or older and schedule a Moderna appointment, your appointment will be cancelled.
+If you do not meet age requirements and schedule an appointment, your appointment will be cancelled.

 - Do not arrive more than 15 minutes early to your appointment time.

-- If you have insurance, please provide that information when booking your appointment.
+- If you have insurance, please provide that information.
 You will not be billed for any cost of the vaccine if insurance does not pay.

 You will receive a 'Second Dose Appointment Information Card' during your first dose appointment informing you of when your second dose appointment will be.
 If you received a 'Second Dose Appointment Information Card', you DO NOT need to make an appointment for your second dose.
 If you did not receive a 'Second Dose Appointment Information Card' or have questions about your second dose appointment, please call 704-878-5300 and press 1.